-The overall rate increase of 6.4 percent in 2023 and 5.9 percent in 2024 was previewed for the Commission at its previous meeting.
-It was noted that the combined monthly bill under the 2022 adopted budget for the three utilities is \$197.44.
-The various percent rate increases by driver are added on to that amount.
-The single largest component of the rate increase is driven by the wholesale costs at 2.3 percent, an addition of \$4.49 to the typical monthly bill in 2023.
+The overall rate increase of 6.4 in 2023 and 5.9 percent in 2024 percent was previewed for the Commission at its previous meeting.
+It was noted that for the monthly bill under the 2022 adopted budget for the three utilities was \$197.44.
+The various percent rate increases are added on to that amount.
+The single largest component of the rate increase is wholesale at 2.3 percent, an addition of \$4.49 to the typical monthly bill in 2023.
 On the local side, investment in infrastructure drives 1.2 percent of the rate increase and totals \$2.27 to the monthly bill.
-Contributions made to the city's long-range R&R capital funding account in 2023 are about 1.4 percent or \$2.82 to the typical bill.
-The next component of the rate increase includes taxes and costs for support services purchased from the general fund and represents 0.7 percent of the rate increase, or \$1.46.
-Operations, which takes into account all activities performed within the city for all utility infrastructure owned by Bellevue accounts for 0.8 percent increase or \$1.59.
-Taken as a whole, the proposed budget will add \$12.63 to the typical monthly bill in 2023, and \$12.37 in 2024.
+R&R is a contribution made to the city's long-range capital funding and for 2023 is about 1.4 percent or \$2.82 to the typical bill.
+The other element of the budget is taxes and support costs for services purchased on the general fund side and that will add 0.7 percent to the rate increase, or \$1.46.
+Operations, which takes into account all activities performed within the city for all infrastructure in Bellevue accounts for 0.8 percent increase or \$1.59.
+Taken as a whole, the proposed budget will add \$12.63 to the typical monthly bill in 2023, and \$12.37 cents in 2024.